dnauck/FootlooseExamples/src/FootlooseExamples.Cancellation/README.txt

 4.)
 Further information

-Footloose is released under the MIT/X11 license.
+FootlooseExamples is released under the MIT/X11 license.

 The latest release and documentation can be found on the Footloose project website: